 The three major cable providers in the area are Comcast, Cox Communications and Verizon FIOS.
 Comcast has local offices at 10841 Houser Drive in Fredericksburg and at 1128 Garrisonville Road in Stafford.
 Call Comcast at 1-800-COMCAST (800) 266-2278, or go to Comcast's website.
 Cox has a local office at 1310 Belman Road in Fredericksburg (540) 373-6343, or go to Cox's website.
 Verizon can be reached at (800) 837-4966 or go to Verizon's website.
 To check Fios availability, visit Verizon Fios.
 For DSL visit the resource website Virginia DSL Providers.
-Satellite cable is provided by HughesNet.
-Please visit the HughesNet website for more information.
+Satellite cable is provided by HughesNet and DirecTV.
+Please visit their website for more information.

 Phone and Utilities